The Waste of Parts Rulepop

 Room Upgrades

 Room Upgrades are a type of Salvage Card that enhance the Mech’s functionality by providing valuable improvements to its Rooms.
 They can boost efficiency, unlock unique Room Effects, and strengthen the Mech’s overall defenses.
-Effective use of Room Upgrades requires careful planning and collaboration among the Crew to maximize their impact and adapt to the challenges ahead.

 When acquired, the Crew collectively decides whether to use a Room Upgrade card and where to place it.
 If there is disagreement, the First Player makes the final decision.
 Unused Room Upgrade cards are added to the Scrap Pile.